 If you’re looking for the best Fixed Rate ISA on the market, keep in mind that the familiar high-street banks don’t always offer the most competitive rates.

-Nationwide’s current best Fixed Rate ISA is their 1-year Fixed Rate Cash ISA offering 4.10% AER (fixed).
+Nationwide’s current best Fixed Rate ISA is their 1 Year Fixed Rate Cash ISA offering 4.00% AER (fixed).
 Although this is a competitive interest rate for a Fixed Rate ISA account, there are other Fixed Rate ISAs offering higher rates than this currently on the market.

-Nationwide currently offers two Fixed Rate ISAs; their 1-year Fixed Rate ISA and their 2-year Fixed Rate ISA.
-Once the fixed term has ended on either account, your account will automatically mature into Nationwide’s Instant Access Cash ISA, which may offer a substantially lower rate of interest.
+Nationwide currently offers four Fixed Rate ISAs, ranging from 1 year to 5 years, and offering interest rates between 3.80% and 4.00% AER (fixed).
+But these rates are not the most competitive on the market for Fixed Rate ISAs, and you can find higher rates elsewhere.
+Once the fixed term has ended on either account, your account will automatically mature into Nationwide’s Instant Access Cash ISA, which offers a substantially lower rate of interest.

 You can see Nationwide’s full list of Cash ISAs here

-Yes, you can withdraw your money from a Nationwide Fixed Rate ISA, but if you do this before the fixed term ends you’ll pay an early access charge.
-This is equivalent to 60 days' interest for their 1 Year Fixed Rate ISA and 120 days' interest for their 2 Year Fixed Rate ISA.
+Yes, you can withdraw your money from a Nationwide Fixed Rate ISA, but if you do this before the fixed term ends, you’ll pay an early access charge.
+This is equivalent to 60-300 days' interest, depending on the length of the Fixed Rate ISA you go for.
 At the end of the fixed term, you can ask Nationwide to close the account, which will enable you to withdraw all your funds.

 Yes, you can transfer money into a Nationwide Fixed Rate ISA, but you have to do this in a Nationwide branch.
 You can’t initiate a transfer online or via the Nationwide app, even if you are transferring money from another Nationwide account.